King County Behavioral Health Advisory Board

 The King County Behavioral Health Advisory Board is a volunteer citizen board formed in April 2016 in support of the new Behavioral Health Organization (BHO).
 It reviews services for the King County BHO - mental health and substance use disorder services - to provide input and counsel to King County on priorities, policies, budgets and programs for the residents of King County.

 The board works to promote the importance of prevention, treatment, recovery and the de-stigmatization of mental illness and addiction.
 The board was created in RCW 71.24.300 and is recognized in King County Code 2.32.010.
-The board reviews services in the public mental health system and provides feedback about how the system could be made better.
+The board reviews services in the public behavioral health (mental health and substance use disorder) system and provides feedback about how the system could be made better.
 Board responsibilities include:

 - Reviewing and providing comments on plans and policies

 - Local oversight on activities of the BHO including service delivery and outcomes

 - Providing information to the residents of King County on system change issues